-EIRMC's Teton Peaks Residential Treatment Center is a co-ed facility specifically designed to provide high-quality mental and behavioral treatment to 12 to 18-year-olds who are mentally, emotionally, or behaviorally impaired to the degree that they require long-term treatment in a secure environment.
+EIRMC's Teton Peaks Residential Treatment Center is a facility that provides high-quality mental and behavioral treatment for girls age 13 to 18, who are mentally, emotionally, or behaviorally impaired to the degree that they require long-term treatment in a secure environment.

 The BHC is accredited by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO) and by Medicare.

 - Trauma/abuse issues

 - Attention disorders

 - Emotional and behavioral issues

 Adolescents troubled with severe sexual disorders, moderate to severe mental retardation, fire starting, predatory behavior and who have a primary diagnosis of Conduct Disorder may not qualify for treatment.